shanghai-ai-ml/shanghai-ai-ml.github.io/ai_brain.md

             </tr>
         </table>
     </div>

+  - We proposed NeuroLM, the first multi-task foundation model that leverages the capabilities of Large Language Models (LLMs) by regarding EEG signals as a foreign language, endowing the model with multi-task learning and inference capabilities.
+The largest variant NeuroLM-XL has record-breaking 1.7B parameters for EEG signal processing, and is pre-trained on a large-scale corpus comprising approximately 25,000-hour EEG data.
+When evaluated on six diverse downstream datasets, NeuroLM showcases the huge potential of this multi-task learning paradigm [Jiang et al., arXiv 2024][^9].
 - **EEG-based Applications**: We improve the performance of EEG-based BCI applications by combing EEG foundation models and advanced machine learning techniques.
   - We improve the performance of neonatal seizure detection by proposing a deep learning framework, namely STATENet, to address the exclusive challenges with exquisite designs at the temporal, spatial and model levels.
 The experiments over the real-world large-scale neonatal EEG dataset illustrate that our framework achieves significantly better seizure detection performance [Li et al., SMC 2023][^7].
     <div id="image-table" align="center">